evanjd/python-logi-circle/README.md

   - Charging status
   - Model
   - Signal strength %
+  - Last activity
+  - Live image (as JPEG)
   - Temperature (if supported by your device)
   - Relative humidity % (if supported by your device)
+- Activity properties exposed:
+  - Start time (local or UTC)
+  - End time (local or UTC)
+  - Duration
+  - Relevance level (indicating whether people/objects were detected)
+- Query/filter the activity history by start time and/or activity properties (duration, relevance)
-- Download latest activity as MP4, either downloaded to a file or served to your application in a Requests object
+- Download any activity video to disk or serve to your application as a Requests object
-- Query and filter the activity history
+- Download still images from camera and serve to your application as a raw bytes object

 ## Features planned

-- Download still image from live feed (ASAP)
-- Poll method on Camera object to update state from server (ASAP)
+- Poll method on Camera object to update state from server (next couple days)
+- Live streaming support (soon)
 - Motion alerts (eventually)
-- Live streaming support (eventually)
 - Logi Circle CLI (eventually)

 ## Usage example